dzackgarza/Notes/Independent Study/Quals/Topics.md

 - the mean value theorem
 - Topology of Rn and metric spaces; properties of continuous functions
 - uniform convergence and integration
-- uniform convergence and its relation to derivatives and integrals; power series
+- uniform convergence and its relation to derivatives and integrals;
 - Weierstrass M -test;
 - definition of differentiability in several variables (approximating linear transformation)